 The South Coast Shorebird Recovery Program was established in 1999 by the NSW National Parks and Wildlife Service (NPWS), to reduce the rate of decline of threatened shorebirds and recover populations by enhancing breeding success.

-Note: Scroll down for our Library of Newsletters.
+Library of Newsletters.

-To achieve these aims a number of actions form the basis of the program’s operations, these include:
+A number of actions form the basis of the program’s operations, these include:

 • conducting surveys to establish baseline data on the breeding activities and numbers of each species

-This program also conducts a broad-scale public awareness campaign annually to raise public awareness of the conservation status, recovery efforts, habitat importance and the biology of threatened shorebirds through publicity, media and active community involvement.
+The program also conducts a broad-scale public awareness campaign annually to raise public awareness of the conservation status, recovery efforts, habitat importance and the biology of threatened shorebirds through publicity, media and active community involvement.

-One Coordinator works out of the Ulladulla NPWS office and covers the South Coast Region from Wollongong to Batemans Bay.
+One Coordinator works out of the Nowra NPWS office and covers the South Coast Region from Wollongong to Batemans Bay.
 A second coordinator works out of the Narooma NPWS office, covering the Far South Coast Region from Batemans Bay to the NSW/Victorian border.

 Some of the biggest threats to Shorebirds are: